knative/docs/docs/admin/install/eventing/eventing-installation-files.md

 For information about installing these files, see [Installing Knative Eventing using YAML files](../install-eventing-with-yaml).

-The table below describes the installation files included in Knative Eventing:
+The following table describes the installation files included in Knative Eventing:

 | File name | Description | Dependencies|
 | --- | --- | --- |